 - An investigator-sponsored phase 2 clinical trial evaluating OGX-427 when administered with prednisone to patients with CRPC is ongoing.
-This randomized, controlled phase 2 clinical trial is currently enrolling up to 72 patients who have minimally symptomatic or asymptomatic advanced prostate cancer and who have not yet received chemotherapy.
+This randomized, controlled phase 2 clinical trial has recently completed enrollment at 74 patients who have minimally symptomatic or asymptomatic advanced prostate cancer and who have not yet received chemotherapy.
 This trial will also measure the direct effect of OGX-427 on prostate-specific antigen, or PSA, levels, time to progression by PSA or measurable disease, numbers of circulating tumor cells, or CTCs, and other relevant secondary endpoints.
-We currently expect to complete patient accrual in the second half of 2012.
-Preliminary data were presented at the American Society of Clinical Oncology, or ASCO, Genitourinary, or GU Symposium in February 2012. - We intend to initiate a randomized, controlled phase 2 study evaluating OGX-427 in combination with abiraterone acetate for the treatment of CRPC, in the second half of 2012.
+Preliminary data were presented at the American Society of Clinical Oncology, or ASCO, Genitourinary, or GU Symposium in February 2012 and at the ASCO Annual General Meeting in June 2012. - An investigator-sponsored, controlled phase 2 study evaluating OGX-427 in combination with abiraterone acetate for the treatment of CRPC, is expected to begin enrollment in the second half of 2012.
 This trial will be supported in part by investigator grant funding.